 Belarusian Association of Journalists given Media Freedom Award

-The National Union of Journalists (NUJ) in the UK and Ireland joins with the European Federation of Journalists (EFJ) to welcome the Canada-UK Media Freedom Award that has been given to the Belarusian Association of Journalists (BAJ).
+The NUJ has joined with the European Federation of Journalists (EFJ) to welcome the Canada-UK Media Freedom Award that has been given to the Belarusian Association of Journalists (BAJ).
 BAJ was nominated for the award by the EFJ.

 BAJ was singled out for its ongoing commitment to journalistic ethics and principles and its perseverance and self-sacrifice in the face of increased targeted crackdowns on media in Belarus.